top of page

 The spacing guide is supplied with a string position marking saw.
 Charts are provided for easy reference to the spacings obtainable.

-The guide is adjusted left or right until the required string spacing is found (2-slots on the spacing guide line up with previously marked overall positions on the nut - see photo below left).
+The guide is adjusted left or right until the required string spacing is found (2-slots on the spacing guide line up with previously marked overall positions on the nut - see photo).
 The charts can be used for reference to confirm the overall string spacing selected.
-Moving the string spacing guide 1-pitch to the right in the photo would decrease the overall string spacing and moving 1-pitch to the left would increase this.
+To alter the string spacing: - moving the string spacing guide 1-pitch to the right in the photo would decrease the overall string spacing and moving 1-pitch to the left would increase this.

 The compensated increase in spacing can be seen in the example shown below by comparing the initial spacing (8.0mm) with the subsequent spacings ~ (the cumulative spacings being greater than multiples of 8mm).